 John Lewitt is a singer, multi-instrumentalist, and songwriter based in Toronto, Canada.
-He writes and records music which weaves its way through multiple genres; Country, Rock, Folk Pop, and Americana.
+He writes and records music which weaves its way through multiple genres; Country, Folk Rock, and Americana.

 He is proud to have had the following songs played frequently on Canadian radio, ranging from CBC Radio’s Afternoon Drive & Fresh Air shows to regional stations; “Go On”, “The Reason Why”, “Fallback (Stage Fright)”, "Perfect Storm", "All Good Things" and “Figure It Out”.

 Over his career he has played in a variety of bands and at a variety of venues.
-Some of his favourite appearances include playing at Roy Thompson Hall (Toronto), the Horseshoe Tavern (Toronto), the French Quarter Festival (New Orleans), and Park West (Chicago).
+Some of his favourite appearances include playing at Roy Thompson Hall (Toronto), the Horseshoe Tavern (Toronto), C'est What (Toronto), the French Quarter Festival (New Orleans), and Park West (Chicago).

-John has been featured in Recording Magazine several times over the past few years and this is a sampling of what Marty Peters has had to say about his work: “Catchy, catchy tune….A fine summer soundtrack… John is quite obviously a talented musician and engineer; the good performances and tones he achieved would have been impossible if he were not.”
+Recording Magazine has featured his songs several times over the past few years and this is a sampling of what Marty Peters has had to say about his work: “Catchy, catchy tune….A fine summer soundtrack… John is quite obviously a talented musician and engineer; the good performances and tones he achieved would have been impossible if he were not.”

 'FINDING MY VOICE' BY JOHN LEWITT